E-Business Explained, Challenges and Opportunities. What is e-business?

 - Know your payment method

-An obvious potential e-business idea for most traditional business is a portal for your clients so they can better engage with your business.
+An obvious potential e-business idea for most traditional businesses is a portal for your clients so they can better engage with your business.
 The front office has gone digital.
 Are you ready for this engagement?